LACMIP/emu/docs/_documentation/catalogue.md

 : Attach an accession record here.
 Most LACMIP specimens do not have accession information digitally available yet.
 Please contact the Museum registrar if you need to attach accession information that has not already been digitized.
 LACMIP staff do not have permission to add/modify records in the [Accession Lots module]({{ site.baseurl }}/documentation/accessions/).

 LACMIP Type No.
-: Specimens in the type collection have a type number; it should be recorded here.
+: Specimens in the type collection have a type number; record this information here.
 LACMIP type numbers are labelled on specimens in bright red, yellow, or blue paint.
 If you are unsure whether a number is a type number, consult the Collections Manager.
-{% include figure image_path="/assets/images/catalogue_LACMIPtypeno.png" alt="example LACMIP Type No." caption="LACMIP type numbers are indicated by bright red, yellow, or blue paint." %}
+{% include figure image_path="/assets/images/catalogue_LACMIPtypeno.png" alt="example LACMIP Type No." caption="LACMIP type numbers are indicated by bright red, yellow, or blue paint.
+Red = holotypes, syntypes, lectotypes; Yellow = paratypes, paralectotypes; Blue = hypotypes (figured or unfigured specimens)." %}

 Field No.
 : A number assigned to a specimen lot **at the time of collection**, typically by the collector.
 This is not common in the majority of the LACMIP collections (fossil insects being an exception).